 With 5,365 + students, nearly 400 faculty members, 125 program options and a tradition of top-ranked programs, we are committed to redefining the 21st-century design and arts school.

 The Herberger Institute for Design and the Arts is the fourth largest academic entity at Arizona State University.
 The institute encompasses dynamic, knowledgeable individuals who work together to make it a comfortable and exciting environment for thriving students.
 We welcome newcomers and invite you to explore the employment opportunities within our institute.

-The School of Art in the Herberger Institute for Design and the Arts at Arizona State University seeks to hire an Assistant Professor of Fashion with an emphasis in fashion marketing, merchandising, management and entrepreneurship.
-This full-time, tenure-track position begins August 2021.
+The School of Art in the Herberger Institute for Design and the Arts at Arizona State University seeks a full-time 9-month (academic year) Clinical Assistant Professor of Fashion program with an emphasis in fashion technology, beginning January 2022.
+This position will serve online and in-person undergraduate students.